apmckinlay/natureapp/birds/pipplov.md

 Piping Plover are an endangered species in both Canada and the United States.

-[Killdeer](/birds/killdeer/) are larger than Piping Plover with a darker back, two black bands on their chest, and a longer bill.
+**Could it be?** [Killdeer](/birds/killdeer/) are larger than Piping Plover with a darker back, two black bands on their chest, and a longer bill.
 [Sanderling](/birds/sander/)  have bills as long as their head or longer.

 **Did you know?** Intruders near a Piping Plover nest may be chased or bitten.
 One [Killdeer](/birds/killdeer/) was observed limping for an entire summer after getting too close to a nest.